 In the first part of this series, we introduced habits that could help you lose a few pounds.
-In February we built on those to guide you a step further.
-Now we’re going to unveil the remaining details that will finish transforming your body, making you look ripped and feel energized like you haven’t in years (or maybe ever.)
+In February, we built on those to guide you a step further.
+Now we’re going to unveil the remaining details that will finish transforming your body, making you look ripped and feel energized in a way you haven’t been in years (or maybe ever.)

 First, let’s review what we’ve asked you to do so far.